The Smurfs 2: Plot

-On Smurfette's birthday, the Smurfs read out the story of how she was created by Gargamel to destroy them before Papa Smurf rescued her and turned her into a true blue Smurf.
+On Smurfette's birthday, the Smurfs read out the story of how she was created by Gargamel to destroy them before Papa Smurf turned her into a true blue Smurf.
 Smurfette has nightmares about her origin story and becomes unsure of her identity.
 The Smurfs are planning a surprise party for Smurfette and try to hide the preparations from her, which makes Smurfette believe that everyone has forgotten her birthday.

 In Paris, Gargamel and Azrael are now celebrities, amazing people with Gargamel's sorcery, but he is running low on the Smurf essence that gives him his magic powers.
 With his new creations, evil Smurf-like creatures called the Naughties, named Vexy and Hackus, Gargamel creates a portal to Smurf Village by using the Eiffel Tower as a conduit so that he can kidnap Smurfette to obtain Papa's secret formula for creating Smurfs.
 Gargamel is too large to go through the portal, so he sends Vexy through it to kidnap Smurfette.

-The Smurfs witness the abduction of Smurfette and inform Papa, who uses his magic to create crystals that allow several of his Smurfs to travel directly to the residence of their human allies, Patrick and Grace Winslow, in New York City in order to seek their help to rescue Smurfette.
-Papa originally intends for Brainy, Hefty, and Gutsy to use the crystals, but through an accident, Clumsy, Grouchy and Vanity use them instead.
+The Smurfs witness the abduction of Smurfette and inform Papa, who uses his magic to create crystals that allow whatever Smurf that swallows them to travel directly to the residence of their human allies, Patrick and Grace Winslow, in New York City in order to seek their help to rescue Smurfette.
+Papa originally intends for Brainy, Hefty, and Gutsy to use the crystals, but then Clumsy accidentally bumps into him and causes the crystals into fly into the mouths of the wrong smurfs, sending Grouchy, Vanity and himself to New York to help Papa instead.
 The Smurfs arrive to Patrick and Grace's apartment right after their son Blue's fourth birthday party where they also meet Patrick's stepfather, Victor Doyle.
 The Smurfs learn that Gargamel is in Paris and set off with the Winslows and Victor to find him.